Browser issue

 Tier 2 is lower quality capital than Tier 1.
 Unlike Tier 1, Tier 2 is not freely available, and access to Tier 2 capital could be restricted.
 Therefore, it is not as effective at absorbing losses when they arise.

-Tradeable inflation measures the inflation of goods and services that can be relatively easily sold in different countries.
-Tradeable inflation only measures inflation that affects multiple countries at the same time.
-Non-tradeable inflation is the opposite, and measures inflation within a country.
+Tradables inflation measures the inflation of goods and services that can be relatively easily sold in different countries.

 trade-weighted index

-The trade-weighted index (TWI) compares the New Zealand dollar to the 17 currencies we trade the most with, to get a value that strongly represents the real value of the New Zealand dollar.
-It is a weighted average.
+The trade-weighted index (TWI) is a weighted average of the New Zealand dollar relative to the 17 currencies we trade the most with.
+The TWI provides a broader measure of whether the New Zealand dollar is appreciating or depreciating against the currencies of the main trading partners.

 trading securities